yudantoanas/airflow-eda/readme.md

 # Auto Sales EDA Pipeline

-> This is a sandbox project to improve my skills in Data Science.
+> This is a sandbox project where I build an EDA pipeline to create a dashboard about Auto Sales transactions using Airflow, Python and ELK.

 ## Project Dataset